 What God desires of us most, is true worship of the Spirit, in humility, so that He can receive the praise, glory and honor, and not us.
 As Jesus said to the woman at the well so long ago:

 "God is a Spirit: and they that worship him must worship him in spirit and in truth."

 John 4:24, KJV

-To be quite honest, I am not very familiar with the doctrine of the Seventh Day Adventists.
+To be quite honest, while I have had a number of interactions with them, I am not all that familiar with the doctrines of the Seventh Day Adventists.
 I don't know if they view the observance of the Sabbath as an essential part of God's Salvation Plan.
-I certainly hope that they don't, because if there is one thing of which I am absolutely certain, it is that our so-called "good works", including observance of the Sabbath, cannot possibly ever save us, or contribute to our Salvation in any way.
+I certainly hope that they don't, because if there is one thing of which I am absolutely certain, it is that our so-called "good works" -- including observance of the Sabbath -- cannot possibly ever save us, or contribute to our Salvation in any way.
 As I point out in such articles as "Are You Crucified With Christ?", Jesus Christ paid the full price for our Salvation, and our works cannot add to what He has already accomplished.
 As I have shared with my readers many times before, the Scriptures plainly tell us:

 "For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast."

 "And if by grace, then is it no more of works: otherwise grace is no more grace.
 But if it be of works, then is it no more grace: otherwise work is no more work."

 "Not by works of righteousness which we have done, but according to his mercy he saved us, by the washing of regeneration, and renewing of the Holy Ghost;"